MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 If you choose to make some software unavailable to your users, they will see a message on their **Apps & devices** page instead of an **Install** button.
 For example, if you choose to make Office unavailable, users see this message:

-*Your admin has turned off Office installs.
-Contact your admin for more information about how to get Office in your organization.*
+&nbsp;&nbsp;&nbsp; Your admin has turned off Office installs.
+Contact your admin for more information about how to get Office in your organization.

 > [!NOTE]
-> - Users have to be local administrators on their computers to install Office software.
+> - Users have to be local administrators on their devices to install Office software.
 If users aren't local administrators, you'll have to install Office for them.
 For more information, see [Manually deploy the Office apps](#manually-deploy-the-office-apps).
 > - For users to be able to install Office, you need to [assign them a license](/microsoft-365/admin/manage/assign-licenses-to-users).
-> - By default, Office installs all the apps that are included in your version of Office on the user's computer.
-If you want some users to get fewer apps, such as only Word and PowerPoint, you need to use the Office Deployment Tool to deploy Office to your users without those apps.
+> - By default, Office installs all the apps that are included in your version of Office on the user's device.
+If you want some users to get only certain apps, such as only Word and PowerPoint, you can use the Office Deployment Tool to deploy Office to your users with only those apps.

 ## Manually deploy Office to your users